rezaghoddoosian/Early-Drowsiness-Detection/README.md

 *You can refer to the comments inside each .py file for more detailed information*

 ### 0- Make sure all .py files are downloaded then install all the required packages.
-You can refer to the folowing link for a short instruction on installing some of the required packages like dlib:
+You can refer to the following link for a short instruction on installing some of the required packages like dlib:
 https://www.pyimagesearch.com/2017/03/27/how-to-install-dlib/

 Or for the conda environment you can use the following command lines: